mmarkus13/yt-dlc/README.md

 If it is missing, SteamOS package installation may require temporarily disabling the read-only filesystem.

-The installer handles this automatically when possible.
+The installer handles this separately when possible.

 > **Important:** Packages installed into the SteamOS system filesystem may be affected by future SteamOS updates.
 Keep this in mind when using system-level package installation.